raphamorim/rio/docs/install/index.md

 Optionally you can also build and run the terminal with "cargo run".

 If all goes well, this should place a zip file with Rio application inside at <span class="keyword">release</span> (folder created in rio root path after the command execution).

+## Terminfo

+To make sure Rio works correctly, the "rio" terminfo must be used.
+The rio terminfo will be picked up automatically if it is installed.

+If the following command returns without any errors, the rio terminfo is already installed:

+{% highlight bash %}
+infocmp rio
+{% endhighlight %}

+If it is not present already, you can install it globally with the following command:

+{% highlight bash %}
+sudo tic -xe rio misc/rio.terminfo
+{% endhighlight %}